 Hybrid technologies have become possible with technological advances in recent years.
 This has allowed GSM/GPS trackers to be implemented in devices as small as a box of matches.

-GPS locator technology is the most accurate of all trackers as they use several satellites to triangulate the GPS tracker.
+GPS locator technologies are the most accurate for tracking because they use several satellites to determine the GPS tracker's location.
 The problem with these devices is they rely on satellites that can easily lose coverage.
-GSM tracking software and devices on the other hand are not so accurate but are far more reliable.

-GSM tracking software is also able to upload a myriad of information in real time, allowing for a more reliable and thorough operation for companies with large fleets.
-With GPS accuracy added to the process, vehicle tracking using GPS and GSM gains the benefits of both technologies.
+GSM tracking software is also able to upload a myriad of information in real time, allowing for a more thorough operation for companies with large fleets.

 How to Build Your Own GSM Car Tracker - Step by Step